-Keeping Trails Open For Everyone Since 1966
+Keeping Trails Open For Everyone Since 1996

 There is only one Front Range in Colorado.
 We work closely with the U. S. Forest Service to clear and maintain trails, educate multi trail users on the safe use of the back country and wilderness for the enjoyment of all.

 In 2024 we contributed over $107,000.00 in trail clearing and community education, maintaining back country access and conservation in the Colorado Front Range.
+We exceeded that amount in 2025…over 5000 hours equal to over $195,000.00 in volunteer hour value.
+Join us in our efforts for 2026!

 Wilderness is delicate.
 No power tools can be used to clear the yearly tree fall from the previous winter.
 Our members go through rigorous sawyer and environmental training to safely clear the trails and conserve the landscape.